Partial or Temporary Memory Loss After a Brain Injury

 Page Contents

-The terms temporary, partial, and short-term memory loss refer to the same thing: forgetting information you’ve just learned.
+The terms temporary memory loss, partial memory loss, and short-term memory loss refer to the same thing:

 - Frequently asking the same question